meghanar456/Info-Syst-Development/README.md

-This is a repository containing all the BUS 442 in class PyQt applications.
+This is a repository containing all the BUS 442 in class PyQt applications. projects should not be uploaded.